-All Pentax cameras purchased through authorized bona fide photographic distribution channels are guaranteed against defects of material or workmanship for a period of twelve months from date of purchase.
-Service will be rendered and defective parts will be replaced without cost to you within that period, provided the equipment has not been abused, altered, or operated contrary to instruction.
-Because the tolerances, quality, and design compatibility of lenses other than Pentax lenses are beyond our control, damage caused by use of such lenses will not be covered by this warranty policy.
-The manufacturer or its authorized representatives shall not be liable for any repair or alterations except those made with its written consent and shall not be liable for damages from delay or loss of use or from other indirect or consequential damages of any kind, whether caused by defective material or workmanship or otherwise; and it is expressly agreed that the liability of the manufacturer or its representatives under all guarantees or warranties, whether expressed or implied, is strictly limited to the replacement of parts as hereinbefore provided representative of the manufacturer in your country, send the equipment to the manufacturer. with postage prepaid.
+Any Asahi Pentax which proves defective during the 12-month warranty period should be returned to the dealer from whom you purchased the equipment or to the manufacturer.
+If there is no representative of the manufacturer in your country, send the equipment to the manufacturer, with postage prepaid.
 In this case, it will take a considerable length of time before the equipment can be returned to you owing to the complicated customs procedures required in Japan in importing and re-exporting photographic equipment.
 If the equipment is covered by warranty, repairs will be made and parts replaced free of charge, and the equipment will be returned to you upon completion of servicing.
 If the equipment is not covered by warranty, regular charges of the manufacturer or of its representatives will apply.
-Shipping charges are to be borne by the owner.
-If your Pentax was purchased outside of the country where you wish to have serviced during the warranty period. regular handling and servicing fees may be charged by the manufacturer's representatives in that country.
-Notwithstanding this, your Pentax returned to the manufacturer will be serviced free of charge according to this procedure and warranty policy.
-In any case, however, shipping charges and customs clearance fees are to be borne by the sender.
+Shipping charges are to be borned by the owner.
+If your Asahi Pentax was purchased outside of the country where you wish to have serviced during the warranty period, regular handling and servicing fees may by charged by the manufacturer's representatives in that country.
+Notwithstanding this, your Asahi Pentax returned to the manufacturer will be serviced free of charge according to this procedure and warranty policy.
+In any case, however, shipping charges and customs clearance fees are to be borned by the sender.
 To prove the date of your purchase when required, please keep the receipts or bills covering the purchase of your equipment for at least a year.
-Before sending your equipment for servicing, please make sure that you are sending it to the manufacturer's authorized representatives or their accredited repair shops.
+Before sending your equipment for servicing, please make sure that you are sending it to the manufacturer's authorized representatives or their accredited repair shops, unless you are sending it directly to the manufacturer.

-Procedure During 12-month Warranty Period Any Pentax which proves defective during the 12-month warranty period should be returned to the dealer from whom you purchased the equipment or to the manufacturer.
-If there is no unless you are sending it directly to the manufacturer.
 Always obtain a quotation of the service charge, and only after you accept the quoted service charge, instruct the service station to proceed with the servicing.